The greatest meatless lasagna with béchamel white sauce that's rich and creamy, hearty, comforting and satisfying!

 **Check the ingredients to make sure the pasta is made without eggs or milk.

 Cheese Option: You can make this lasagna without cheese because the béchamel is so rich and creamy.
-However, I typically add cheese on each piece of lasagna!
+However, I typically add vegan cheese on each piece of lasagna!

 Assembling the Lasagna